certik/theoretical-physics/dev/_sources/src/math/other.txt

        =\left.\int3(f(x)+\varepsilon\delta(x-t))^2\delta(x-t)\d x \right|_{\varepsilon=0}=\int3f^2(x)\delta(x-t)\d x=3f^2(t)

-One might thing that the above calculation is incorrect, because
+One might think that the above calculation is incorrect, because
 $\delta^2(x-t)$ is undefined.
 In case of such problems the above notation automatically implies working with some sequence $\delta_\alpha(x) \to \delta(x)$ (for example $\delta_\alpha(x) =